tiramisulabs/seyfert-docs/src/content/docs/recipes/cache.md

 ---
 # What is cache?

-In seyfert the cache is the storage in memory (at least) of the data emitted by Discord.
-Seyfert provides several ways to handle the cache for Discord data.
+Cache is a temporary storage layer that keeps frequently accessed data readily available for quick access.
+In Seyfert, the cache system stores Discord data in memory by default, though it can be configured to use other storage solutions like Redis.

 ## Resources